 There is no easy way to lose a family member.
 However, an unexpected or preventable death can be far more difficult for surviving family members to comprehend.
 In addition to the emotional toll an untimely death can have, there is often a financial impact on the surviving family.
-Family members that were financially dependent on a deceased loved one could suddenly face uncertainty.
+Family members that were financially dependent on a deceased loved one could suddenly face uncertainty up against medical malpractice.

 If you have lost a loved one due to another person’s negligence, you could have a viable wrongful death claim.
 Keep in mind, there is a strict deadline for filing these claims.

 To ensure your legal rights are protected, contact the Coates Law Office, PLLC, right away.

 A wrongful death claim is not a criminal case.
 They are civil lawsuits designed to compensate the surviving heirs of the deceased person following their untimely death.
 While these cases are separate from any criminal prosecution, it is possible that both types of claims could occur in the same case.
 While a criminal prosecution could result in jail time or fines, monetary damages are the remedy available under a wrongful death suit.
 It is important to understand these two cases are independent of each you; you have the right to pursue a wrongful death claim regardless of what happens in a criminal prosecution.